 Reynolds uses montage techniques of layering and folding to destabilise singular ideas of cultural and political ecologies.
 She often works in dialogue with disciplines and places outside the art world; for example geologists, librarians, a silver band.
 She works across sculpture, print and film as well as creating events to bring disparate things into conversation.
 She works with a strong awareness of plurality; keeping a space complex and unreconciled.

 “The pages and images she excavates, now dislocated from their original context, become more like artifacts or archeological remnants – more enigmatic, more mutable, and open to more complex meaning and association.”
 (Martin Clark)

 Abigail Reynolds lives in St Just, Cornwall, and has a studio at Porthmeor in St Ives.
 She studied English Literature at St Catherine's College Oxford University and subsequently Fine Art at MA level at Goldsmiths College, University of London.
-Over 2021-22 Abigail exhibited across all four cities of the British Art Show 9 tour.
+Over 2021-22 Reynolds exhibited across all four cities of the British Art Show 9 tour.
 In 2022 she completed a permanent major commission for Kresen Kernow, the Cornish archive centre, accompanied by a publication.
-In March 2016 Abigail was awarded the BMW Art Journey prize at Art Basel, to travel to lost libraries along the Silk Road.
+In March 2016 Reynolds was awarded the BMW Art Journey prize at Art Basel, to travel to lost libraries along the Silk Road.
 Her book 'Lost Libraries' documenting this journey was published by Hatje Cantz in 2018.
 For more details visit www.abigailreynoldsarchive.com

 Recent Solo Exhibitions: